Why VP Sales Leaders Need Social Media Engagement, Too

 It’s also so important for leaders in both sales and marketing departments to acknowledge the time and effort it takes to bring high-quality leads from the “just browsing” phase to close.

 So how can both department leaders begin to shorten the sales cycle without sacrificing the quality of leads and help sales close more opportunities?
-Simple: It all starts with sales and marketing alignment and getting more insight on business prospects.
+Simple: It all starts with sales and marketing alignment and getting more insight into business prospects.

 Talk With One Another